-Tell el-Badawiya is among the largest complex tell-sites in northern Israel, dating from the Bronze and Iron Ages.
-It is strategically located on the ancient route that connects the Hauran and the Akko Plain and known in more recent times as the Darb el-Hawarna.
+Tell el-Badawiya (“mound of the Bedouins”) is among the largest archaeological sites in northern Israel, dating from the Bronze and Iron Ages.
+It is strategically located on the ancient route that connects the Hauran and the Akko Plain, known in more recent times as the Darb el-Hawarna.
 The site is unanimously identified as the location of ancient Hannathon/Ḫinatuna, mentioned in the Amarna Letters (EA 8 and 245), the royal annals of Tiglath-Pileser III (Ann.
-18, Line 5), and the Hebrew Bible (Joshua 19:14).
+18, Line 5), and the Hebrew Bible (Josh 19:14).

-The Tell el-Badawiya/Hannathon Archaeological Project (TBH-AP) aims to explore the history and material culture of the site in the Bronze and Iron Ages, with a special focus on processes of collapse, resilience, and regeneration of human activity.
-In the upcoming season, we will continue exploring possible remains of a fortress/administrative center established at the site’s summit in the Persian Period, as well as the gateway area in the east and the lower settlement.
+The Tell el-Badawiya/Hannathon Archaeological Project (TBH-AP) aims to explore the site’s occupational history and material culture in the Bronze and Iron Ages, focusing, in particular, on the processes of collapse and subsequent regeneration of human activity.
+The project’s first stage focuses primarily on the archaeology and history of Tell el-Badawiya/Hannathon in the Late Iron Age and the Persian Period.

 Central Galilee, Israel